manojmanivannan/ApacheAirflowEssentials/README.md

 ## To-Do
 - [x] Get a csv from a given url
-  - [ ] Use different csv in each run (try using continuous data)
+  - [x] Use different csv in each run (try using continuous data)
 - [x] Load the csv into spark dataframe
 - [x] Load the dataframe data into postgres
-- [ ] Create a schedule to run the dag at specific time
+- [x] Create a schedule to run the dag at specific time/interval